-- 1. Public access is allowed from one hour before sunrise to one hour after sunset, except when hunting waterfowl.
-For waterfowl, public access is allow from two hours before sunrise to two hours after sunset. - 2.
-Lands enrolled and posted as Regular, Late Cropland or Extended Season properties are open for the hunting and take of all small game, furbearers, migratory game birds and Eurasian collared-doves, except Gambel's quail, Gunnison's sage-grouse and greater sage-grouse. - 3.
+- Lands are open for public access one hour before sunrise until one hour after sunset.
+When hunting waterfowl, public access is allowed two hours before sunrise until two hours after sunset. - 2.
+Species of take will be restricted as follows: - a.
+Lands enrolled and posted as Regular, Late Cropland or Extended Season properties are open for the take of all small game, furbearers, migratory game birds and Eurasian collared-doves, except Gambel's quail, Gunnison's sagegrouse and greater sage-grouse. - 3.
 Public access is allowed: - a.
-From Sept.
-1 through the end of February annually for lands enrolled and posted as Regular Season Walk-In Access properties b.
-From the opening day of pheasant season (Nov.
-14, 2015) through the end of February annually for lands enrolled and posted as Late Season Cropland Walk-In Access properties c.
-From the opening day of pheasant season (Nov.
-14, 2015) through the end of March annually for lands enrolled and posted as Extended Walk-In Access properties

-- 4. Access shall be by foot only.
-Entry by horseback, motorized vehicle, or other means is prohibited. - 5.
-Access is allowed for hunting only; all other activities are prohibited. - Access is prohibited as posted when the landowner is actively harvesting crops.
+From September 1 through the end of February annually for lands enrolled and posted as Regular Season Walk-In Access properties. - b.
+From the opening day of pheasant season through the end of February annually for lands enrolled and posted as Late Season Cropland Walk-In Access properties. - c.
+From the opening day of pheasant season through the end of March annually for lands enrolled and posted as Extended Walk-In Access properties - 4.
+Access shall be by foot only.
+Entry by horseback, motorized vehicle or other means is prohibited. - 5.
+Access is allowed for small-game hunting only; all other activities are prohibited. - Access is prohibited as posted when the landowner is actively harvesting crops.